qwerzxsa12/qwerzxsa12.github.io/_pages/about.md

 Biography
 ======
 Zhao Zhang joined the School of Astronomy and Space Science at Nanjing University in September 2019, where he is majoring in Astrophysics, advised by *Assio.
-Prof* Binbin Zhang.
+Prof*.
+Binbin Zhang.
 He received his B.S. degree in physics from Guangxi University in June 2019.
-He studied the progenitor of gamma-ray bursts from black holes under the guidance of *Prof* Houjun Lü during his undergraduate period.
+He studied the progenitor of gamma-ray bursts from black holes under the guidance of *Prof*.
+Houjun Lü during his undergraduate period.

 <!-- __Update: I will be joining Stanford University as a Ph.D. student in Fall 2021!__ -->